 My dad always added chicken stock to the pan as the meat roasted and he told me to use chicken, not beef stock.
 If you don’t add some stock, you will not have enough pan drippings for gravy, you just won’t.
 It’s best to add some broth to the pan after it’s roasted a bit and starting to release some fat and juices.
 Any aromatics added to the pan will have had a chance to brown and caramelize, so adding stock at this point is a good thing.
 And I eyeball it, probably adding 1 – 2 cups, and then some more if needed so that I have enough for some gravy.

 My Mustard and Herb Roasted Leg of Lamb was perfect, a beautiful medium-rare and the gravy, well, my dad would have been proud.
-I served it with creamy buttermilk mashed potatoes (Ina Garten’s recipe from another cookbook) and some braised turnip greens, recipe from my aunt Nancy.
+I served it with creamy garlic buttermilk mashed potatoes and some braised turnip greens, recipe from my aunt Nancy.
 Julia Child’s recipe for Gigot à la Moutarde is classic for a reason, I have no words for how good it is, you’ll have to try it for yourself.
 Bon appétit and Happy Easter.
-Best, Kelly
+Best, Kelly ??

 Mustard and Herb Roasted Leg of Lamb